 Community Outreach and Events Coordinator

-Jennah moved to Oregon to attend University of Oregon and studied Public Policy and Community Health.
+Jennah moved to Oregon to attend University of Oregon and studied Public Policy and Environmental Health.
 As someone who is passionate about people, food, and the planet, she’s worked in the food supply chain, outdoor recreation, agriculture, local business start-up, non-profit development, and sustainability.
 She love to be outdoors on a different adventure every day- surfing, trail running, or fly fishing.

 Senior Educator, Avery House Nature Center